jjspeedie/guide.2021.1.00690.S/step4/step4-summary.md

 [Apply Self-Calibration Solutions](step4-apply-self-cal-solutions.md): On a per-EB basis, we applied the same phase center realignments and calibration gain tables that we generated with the continuum data.

-[Continuum Subtraction](step4-continuum-subtraction.md): We performed continuum subtraction in the \textit{uv}-plane using the \texttt{uvcontsub} task.
+[Continuum Subtraction](step4-continuum-subtraction.md): We performed continuum subtraction in the *uv*-plane using the ``uvcontsub`` task.

 [Create Final Line Measurement Sets](step4-line-mses-achieved.md): Finally, we combined the corresponding SPWs across execution blocks and obtained final measurement sets ready for imaging.
-We do not regrid the measurement sets onto a common velocity grid using the \texttt{cvel2} task; we let \texttt{tclean} do this during imaging so as not to bin already-binned data.
+(Note: We do not regrid the measurement sets onto a common velocity grid using the ``cvel2`` task; we let ``tclean`` do this during imaging so as not to bin already-binned data.